 Available on PC, PS5, PS4, Android and iOS.

-Pack your bags and prepare for anime waifus, because it’s time you took a trip to the beautiful, cel-shaded world of Teyvat.
+Pack your bags and prepare for anime characters, because it’s time you took a trip to the beautiful, cel-shaded world of Teyvat.
 Genshin Impact might not be an MMO, but it scratches the same itch and fans of games like Black Desert Online will love it.

 The game is an online action RPG, and the gameplay loop is filled with grinding.
 It will have you farming for materials to level up your characters and gear.